webtactics/gloucesterthunderboltsswimmingclub/news/250911-2024-25-season-encouragement-awards.md

 title: 2024-25 Season Encouragement Awards
 date: 2025-09-11

-description: Congratulations to Maximus Burgess, Olivia Lewis and Tomas Dellsperger who were the recipients of our club encouragement awards.
+description: Congratulations to Maximus Burgess, Olivia Lewis and Tomas Dellsperger who are the recipients of our 2024-25 Season Encouragement Awards

 eventdate: